Do Go On - Do Go On Presents: Arty Facts - Vault

 And DCM's design included a giant video screen,

-OK, sounds like they just let a five-year-old describe
+Okay, it sounds like they just let a five-year-old describe what they want.

 A ball pit.